dappgenie/icb-blog/content/en/investment/how-to-get-cashback-on-every-purchase-a-beginners-guide.md

 ### 2. Shop Through Cashback Websites

-Instead of visiting online stores directly, first go to **IndianCashback.com**.
+Instead of visiting online stores directly, first go to [IndianCashback.com](https://www.indiancashback.com).
 Click on your preferred retailer, shop as usual, and earn cashback on your purchase.

 ### 3. Use the Right Payment Methods

 Many bank cards, wallets, and UPI transactions offer extra cashback.
-Look out for exclusive **bank offers** and **wallet deals** to boost your savings.
+Look out for exclusive bank offers and wallet deals to boost your savings.

 ## Why Use IndianCashback.com?

 Great news!
 Our platform is designed to help you save more while shopping online.
-Here's what makes it stand out:
+Here’s what makes it stand out:

 ✔ **Verified Cashback Deals** – Access top brands with genuine cashback offers.
 ✔ **Easy Withdrawal Options** – Transfer your earnings directly to your bank or wallet for free.